L-YeZhu/DiscoveryDiff/README.md

 ### 2.3 Base diffusion models

 I used several different pre-trained diffusion generative models as base models for experiments as demonstrations, different base models along with their training datasets may yield diverse effects.
+The paths to the pre-trained models can be modified also in ```./configs/paths_configs.py``` file.

-#### Generic and Unconditional DMs
+#### Generic and unconditional DMs
 You can find those model checkpoints from existing open sources depending on the resolution and DDPM variants you want to experiment with.
 The choices of the base model should stay consistent with your experimental datasets in terms of resolutions.
 For easy usage, I include the links to my own model collections below (I didn't train those base models, credits to previous researchers): [iDDPM trained on AFHQ-Dog in 256 resolutions](https://drive.google.com/file/d/1QVzY-G5qV-e1WWLEMaUsRscbVgtaYPnv/view?usp=share_link), [DDPM trained on CelebA in 256 resolutions](https://drive.google.com/file/d/1nvZBEPlXBKle2ib-X6Bsfyxt1l__4CNj/view?usp=share_link), [DDPM trained on LSUN-church in 256 resolutions](https://drive.google.com/file/d/1LHFon1Mjl1uBG91LHvTL1hsFvxYdGoU2/view?usp=share_link), [DDPM trained on LSUN-Bedroom in 256 resolutions](https://drive.google.com/file/d/1C2BREKRaaGr6VlpNqLbaQwjHeLuDcYsR/view?usp=share_link).